Jan--Henrik/glasgow/README.md

 # Glasgow Debug Tool

+# This is not the official revC2 branch, I just added USB-C for myself!

 **Want one?
 [Subscribe here](https://mailchi.mp/44980ff6f0ab/glasgow-announcements).**

 **Let's chat!
 Our IRC channel is [#glasgow at freenode.net](https://webchat.freenode.net/?channels=glasgow); our discussion forum is [glasgow.whitequark.org](https://glasgow.whitequark.org/).**